mohit-surana/question-quality-analyser/README.md

 #TODO

-● Supervised k-means clustering

-● Using X-means for divisive hierarchical clustering
+● Improve the knowledge accuracy of n-squared with SVM or GaussianNB.
+Also compare with LSA and LDA (next)

-● Voting System
+● Voting System for Skill/Knowledge classifiers

-● Labelling and Testing for ADA and OS questions
+● [Aspirational] Test on college Question Papers

-● Get a model with 60% accuracy or higher, for both the dimensions (validated with human recall).
+GOAL: Get a model with 60% accuracy or higher, for both the dimensions (validated with human recall).

-● Test on college Question Papers

-● Getting knowledge accuracy of lsa and lda (nsquared done - 55.17%)

-● Training something that can learn hardcoded knowledge dimension partitions

-● Refactor OS tb splitter code